 C. source other than that which is specified in this section.
-Previously purchased textbooks are no longer acceptable to meet the requirements of this course. □ Yes, □ No, ☐ Yes, ☐ No, Chair Initials Chair Initials Electronic materials vendor/source information: IV. bject will award the following type of credit: edit/Alamo Academies/Phoenix: a. ☐ Transfer credit which is a requirement in the Alamo College's core curriculum b. requirements, or Career/technical credit which is a requirement in an Alamo College's certificate and/or an AAS degree C. ☐ EDUC 1300, which is not a subject for academic or transfer credit.
+Previously purchased textbooks are no longer acceptable to meet the requirements of this course. ☐ Yes, ☐ No, Chair Initials Electronic materials vendor/source information: IV. bject will award the following type of credit: edit/Alamo Academies/Phoenix: a. ☐ Transfer credit3 which is a requirement in the Alamo College's core curriculum requirements, or b. ☐ Career/technical credit which is a requirement in an Alamo College's certificate and/or an AAS degree C. ☐ EDUC 1300, which is not a subject for academic or transfer credit.
+This subject is simply a means of providing dual credit students with an orientation prior to starting college level programs/courses. ollege High School: a. ☐ Transfer credit3 which is a requirement in an Alamo College's degree and part of the core curriculum requirements, or b. ☐ Academic credit which is a requirement in an Alamo College's degree but not required of the core curriculum, or C. ☐ Career/technical credit which is a requirement in an Alamo College's certificate and/or an AAS degree d. ☐ EDUC 1300, which is not a subject for academic or transfer credit.
 This subject is simply a means of providing dual credit students with an orientation prior to starting college level programs/courses.
-Early Co ollege High School: - ☐ Transfer credit which is a requirement in an Alamo College's degree and part of the core curriculum requirements, or b. ☐ Academic credit which is a requirement in an Alamo College's degree but not required of the core curriculum, or C. ☐ Career/technical credit which is a requirement in an Alamo College's certificate and/or an AAS degree d. $\Box$ EDUC 1300, which is not a subject for academic or transfer credit.
-This subject is simply a means of providing dual credit students with an orientation prior to starting college level programs/courses.
-V. The ler ngth of each individual section/class listed will be: a. ☐ One semester b. ☐ Two semesters C. ☐ Other: VI. a. urse is aligned with and will be offered with another course which is: D. □ N/A
+V. The ler ngth of each individual section/class listed will be: a. ☐ One semester b. c. ☐ Two semesters ☐ Other: VI. urse is aligned with and will be offered with another course which is: a. b. □ N/A

-The performance measures (how the course will be graded) for the course does meet the
+VII.
+The performance measures (how the course will be graded) for the course does meet the requirements of the college and are included in the attached basic College Course Syllabus.